Grainular-Nord/nord.dev/grain/grain.md

 A `Grain` is Nørd primary reactive primitive.
 They are created using the `grain` function, which returns a `Grain`.

 ::: info In The Code:
-You can see the function signature here: [grain.ts](https://github.com/IamSebastianDev/nord/blob/main/src/lib/grains/grain.ts)
+You can see the function signature & implementation here: [grain.ts](https://github.com/IamSebastianDev/nord/blob/main/src/lib/grains/grain.ts)
 :::

 ## Creating a Grain